slaxman/TokenExchange/README.md

 TokenExchange watches for Bitcoins sent to a Bitcoin address that has been associated with a Nxt account.
 The Bitcoin transaction must be P2PKH (pay to public key hash).
 A Nxt transaction will be initiated to send the equivalent amount of currency units to the associated Nxt account.

 The TokenExchange Bitcoin wallet will need to be funded with Bitcoins in order to process token redemptions.
 A Bitcoin address is automatically assigned to the NXT redemption account and can be displayed using the TokenExchange GetStatus API.
 You can send Bitcoins to this address whenever the Bitcoin wallet needs to be funded.
 The TokenExchange GetBalance API request will return the current wallet balance.
-You can use the TokenExchange SendBitcoins API to send Bitcoins to an external Bitcoin address if you want to reduce the current wallet balance.
+The TokenExchange SendBitcoins API can be used to send Bitcoins to an external Bitcoin address if you want to reduce the current wallet balance.
+The TokenExchange EmptyWallet API can be used to send all of the bitcoins in the wallet to an external Bitcoin address.

 The token-exchange.properties configuration file controls the operation of TokenExchange.
 The configuration file contains the following fields: